jbsoliman/nba-rookie-tracker/README.md

 * HTML
     * Displays ranked stats as well as a table sorted by current stat based on page
 * CSS
-    * Highlights RJ Barrett's row as well as highlights specific row/column on mouse hover
+    * Highlights a selected rookie row as well as highlights specific row/column on mouse hover

 #### Update: